beet-software/dorm/docs/docs/reference/compatibility-and-release-status.md

 ## Public API and generated output

-The documented import surface is the thirteen package barrel files listed in [Public API reference](public-api.md).
+The documented import surface is the workspace package barrel files listed in [Public API reference](public-api.md).
+The `dorm_example` package also exposes the `dorm_example` executable.
 Changes to exported barrels, framework contracts, annotations, generator output, generated class names, identity codecs, filters, or relationships affect the observable API surface.